The HAZLO program is designed to help students build life and academic skills through project-based learning with mentor support.

 - Students propose a program through a paper form available at their school or through a digital form available at https://forms.gle/LVwyLXH3QfYM5ycM9.

 - The board of the HAZLO Foundation reviews the proposals and makes a funding decision.
-So far, all proposals have been fully funded.

 - Student projects are matched with a community mentor whose expertise can support the proposed project.

 - Mentors go through background checks and training for their work with the HAZLO Program.

 - After successfully passing the background checks and training, mentors are approved to work with students.
 Students and mentors collaboratively develop a work and learning plan, describing what the students plan to do and what the students expect to learn.

 - Students and mentors meet at least once weekly at a supervised site—either the student’s school or Cruces Creatives makerspace—to work on the student’s project.

 - After finishing their project, students write a one-page report or create a short video describing their project, how they made it, and what they learned.